duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

-DuckLake is tested using a subset of [DuckDB's extensive test suite](https://duckdb.org/why_duckdb#thoroughly-tested).
+DuckLake receives extensive testing, including the running the applicable subset of [DuckDB's thorough test suite](https://duckdb.org/why_duckdb#thoroughly-tested).
+That said, if encounter any problems using DuckLake, please submit an issue in the [DuckLake issue tracker](https://github.com/duckdb/ducklake/issues).

 </div>